Alaqian/CXR-AI/models.md

 Model weights for the SD pipeline (version 1.4) were obtained from the repository ”CompVis/stable-diffusionv1-4”(Hugging Face hub [53]), unless otherwise specified.

 The code implementation was built on both the diffusers library [50] and the ViLMedic library [8].
 Two domainspecific text encoders were used: RadBERT [4], downloadable on the HuggingFace repo StanfordAIMI/RadBERT, and SapBERT [20] available at cambridgeltl/SapBERTfrom-PubMedBERT-fulltext.
 In the experiments that follow, guidance scale 4 and 75 inference steps with a PNDM noise scheduler [21] enabled the generation of synthetic images properly conditioned on the associated prompts.

+Evaluation:  They benchmark the efficacy of these efforts using quantitative image quality metrics and qualitative radiologist-driven evaluations that accurately represent the clinical content of conditional text prompts
 ### Dataset
 1. CheXpert Dataset
 2. MIMIC-CXR Dataset